ultimate271/notes/martin/storm01Prologue01.md

 Or yours.
 It seemed to Chett that they needed the big man more than they needed Lark.
 "Stop fretting about Small Paul.
 You do your part, he’ll do his."

+### The group returns, and begin to eat supper.
+Chett evaluates his comrades
 Twilight was creeping through the woods by the time he rid himself of the Sisterman and sat down to edge his sword.
 It was bloody hard work with his gloves on, but he wasn’t about to take them off.
 Cold as it was, any fool that